 Getting the veneers, you need to visit a dentist in about three trips.
 The first trip is to consult, make and fix the dental veneers.
 Fixing veneers may need the following steps:

 This is also the initial stage which will involve your participation.
-Explain to the specialist what you want to achieve after the veneers are fixed.
-The specialist will check the teeth and ensure that the veneers are ideal for your teeth and explain what the process will look like and its disadvantages.
+Explain to the dentist what you want to achieve after the veneers are fixed.
+The dentist will check the teeth and ensure that the veneers are ideal for your teeth and explain what the process will look like and its disadvantages.
 He will do X-rays and make models of the teeth and mouth.

-The specialist will take off about 0.5mm of the enamel; this is equal to the veneer thickness to be fixed to the surface of the tooth.
+The dentist will take off about 0.5mm of the enamel; this is equal to the veneer thickness to be fixed to the surface of the tooth.
 Before taking off part of the enamel, he will decide if you will need an anesthetic to make the area numb.
-The specialist will then make an impression or model of the tooth.
+The dentist will then make an impression or model of the tooth.
 The model will be sent to the lab, where the veneer will be made.
-This will take up to 4 weeks for the specialist to get the veneers from the lab.
+This will take up to 4 weeks for the dentist to get the veneers from the lab.

 How expensive are veneers?